-Topics Map > Services > Communication and Collaboration Tools (Web, Video, Voice, Storage) > File Storage and Sharing
+Topics Map > Services > Communication and Collaboration Tools (Web, Video, Voice, Storage) > File Storage, Sharing, and Collaboration

 OneDrive at NDSU is a personal library intended for storing and organizing your files and documents.
 Below is an overview of the service at NDSU.

 This product is integrated into Microsoft Office 365 and can be accessed from both on and off campus by students, faculty and staff.
 OneDrive gives the you the ability to sync your data to the cloud and also share the data with others.

 OneDrive has a feature that will allow you to synchronize some of the files on your PC with the cloud.
 This sync process does provide some form of data backup** and allows you access your files from a non-NDSU computer.